richelbilderbeek/singularity_example_1/README.md

 See [Singularity](Singularity) (a script) to see what the container does.

 This repo builds the container, runs it and uploads it.

+See the build logs at [https://github.com/richelbilderbeek/singularity_example_1/actions](https://github.com/richelbilderbeek/singularity_example_1/actions) to see the results.